-- Encourage continuing treatment or contacting the therapist or doctor regarding other treatments, if symptoms do not appear to improve after an appropriate period.
+- Encourage your loved one to continue treatment or contact the therapist or doctor regarding other treatments, if symptoms do not appear to improve after an appropriate period.

-- Offer emotional support—understanding, patience, and encouragement.
+- Offer your support.
 Change can be difficult and frightening to people with BPD, but it is possible for them to get better over time.

 - Learn about personality disorders, including BPD, so you can better understand what your loved one is experiencing.

 NEVER ignore a person’s comments suggesting the intent or plan to harm themselves or someone else.
 Report such comments to the person’s therapist or doctor.
-In urgent or potentially life-threatening situations, call 911 or the National Suicide Prevention Lifeline: 1-800-273-TALK (8255).
+In urgent or potentially life-threatening situations, Call 911 or Call The National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 Advice for Families